mice530/generator-lbf-app/doc/localServer.md

+# Local Server Instruction
-# Local server is an integrated local development environment
+Local server is an integrated local development environment.

 ## Usage

-Create app with [generator-lbf-app](http://github.com/mice530/generator-lbf-app) Take example.com as example, whose domain is 'example.com' and workspace is /project/example/.
+Create app with [generator-lbf-app](http://github.com/mice530/generator-lbf-app)
+> Take *example.com* as example, whose domain is *'example.com'* and workspace is *'/project/example/'*.

 ### Run grunt task
 Run development grunt task at root of your workspace: